 Interpersonal Skills for Professional Practice

-Professional interpersonal skills and the ability to reflect on and analyse work with a supervisor are taught in a classroom-based workshop complemented by online learning tasks.
+Professional interpersonal skills and the ability to reflect on, and analyse, work with a supervisor, are taught in a classroom-based workshop complemented by online learning tasks.

 1. Attending and listening, verbal and non verbal cues, empathy, genuineness, concreteness, immediacy, confrontation, self disclosure.

 2. Understanding of the helping relationship and the role of self.

 3. Awareness of one's values.

 4. Capacity to reflect on one's own work and to give and receive feedback.

 5. Understanding of different contexts for the use of professional interpersonal skills.

 6. Understanding of professional interpersonal skills with different client groups e.g. children, involuntary clients.